Akshat7321/Aavishkar_app/README.md

 # Aavishkar App
-Official Androiod and Ios Application of the Technical Fest of National Institute Of Technology, Durgapur - Aavishkhar 2.0
+Official Android and Ios Application of the Technical Fest of National Institute Of Technology, Durgapur - Aavishkhar 2.0

 # Requirements:
 1. Andriod Studio.